gravitum/meteor-popup-views/README.md

 Popup Views
 =========================

-Popups  is a Meteor package that adds helper functions and event listener  for easily creating  and removeing views, without directly specifying them them in HTML (Jade or whatever).
+Popups  is a Meteor package that adds helper functions and event listener  for easily creating  and removeing views, without directly specifying them in HTML (Jade or whatever).
 It's especially convenient for popup management.
 Supports bootstrap modals.

 ## Methods